Leoswordy/MarmoPose/README.md

 ### Demos and Examples

-We provide 4 example notebooks and corresponding demos to help you get started.
+We provide 5 example notebooks and corresponding demos to help you get started.
 Please use the default configuration file provided in the `configs` directory.
+For each project, place calibrated camera parameters or videos for calibration in the `calibration` directory.
+Place raw videos for analysis in the `videos_raw` directory.
+> **Note**: Calibration only needs to be done once as long as the camera setup is not changed.

 #### `1 marmoset`
 For scenarios containing 1 marmoset, refer to `examples/single.ipynb` and `demos/single`.